 To screen, call 360-679-7326.
 Interviewers are available by phone from 8 a.m. to 3:30 p.m.
 Monday to Friday.

-You should gather the following items before you call for an appointment as you will be required to provide them at screening:
+You should gather the following items before you call:

 You MUST re-apply for public defense representation each time that you are charged with a new criminal offense or violation and if you're Public Defender withdraws from your case because a warrant is issued and you get a new court date.